cmudig/AutoProfiler/README.md

 ## Acknowledgements

 Big thanks to the Rill Data team!
-Much of our profiler UI code is from [Rill Developer](https://github.com/rilldata/rill-developer).
+Much of our profiler UI code is adapted from [Rill Developer](https://github.com/rilldata/rill-developer).

+## Let us know what you think! 📢

+We would love to hear your feedback on how you are using AutoProfiler!
+Please fill out [this form](https://forms.gle/V3ejpXxMcQXqYJG48) or email Will at [willepp@cmu.edu](mailto:willepp@cmu.edu).